Bunching and Taxing Multidimensional Skills: Characterization

+The full proof is in Appendix \ref{a:globaloptimaltax} and here we provide a sketch of the proof.
+First, we use the definition of the indirect utility function (\ref{e:indirect_utility}) to reformulate the planner problem as directly choosing an indirect utility function to minimize the resource cost of providing welfare.
+For the indirect utility function to be globally incentive compatible, the reformulated planning problem is constrained by the condition that the indirect utility function is convex and decreasing in worker type $p$ following the characterization in Lemma \ref{lemma:p_convexity}.

+Second, the indirect utility function $u(p)$ being convex is equivalent to its Hessian being positive semidefinite, $H(u) \succeq 0$ for all worker types $p$, which in turn is equivalent to:

+for all vectors $v \in \mathbb{R}^2$.
+These inequalities are an infinite series of constraints parameterized by the vectors $v$ for each worker type $p$.
+For each of these constraints, we introduce a multiplier $\lambda(v, p) \geq 0$ and include these constraints into the Lagrangian for the planning problem.

+Third, we establish (Lemma \ref{l:convexity}) that one can represent the constraint that the indirect utility function has to be convex as a matrix condition by introducing a positive semidefinite Kuhn-Tucker matrix $M(p)$ for each worker $p \in P$.
+Instead of considering the infinite series of constraints for each worker $p$, a single positive semidefinite matrix $M(p)$ induces convexity of the indirect utility function.
+Upon integration by parts, this restriction appears as a modified social welfare weight $\omega(p) = 1+\frac{\Delta M(p)}{\lambda\pi}$.
+In summary, the main contribution of the convexity constraint to the planning problem is modifying the social welfare weights through a convexity correction.
+Finally, we derive in Appendix \ref{a:ocp2} and Appendix \ref{a:ocp3} how this modified social welfare weight translates into the optimal tax condition (\ref{e:general_abceq}).

-\textbf{Multidimensional ABC Formula without Bunching}.
-Having analyzed the general ABC formula, we next discuss in more detail how it applies to the multidimensional case when there is no bunching.
+We now discuss in more detail how the optimal tax condition applies in regions without bunching.
 Specifically, we consider the domain where the indirect utility function is strongly convex and, therefore, there is no bunching.

-The main reason why the second order stochastic dominance appears in the general ABC formula (\ref{e:general_abc}) is because the possible indirect utility perturbations $\hat{u}$ are required to be convex.
+The main difficulty in analyzing bunching in the multidimensional case is that the possible indirect utility perturbations $\hat{u}$ are required to be convex.
 The convexity of perturbations thus acts as an additional constraint on the entire tax schedule.
-Without bunching, the perturbation argument is straightforward to construct and leads to the equating of cost and benefits of taxes at each skill level.
+Without bunching, the perturbation argument is straightforward to construct and leads to equating of cost and benefits of taxes at each skill level.
 Intuitively, if the underlying utility function is strongly convex, a small enough additive perturbation preserves convexity.
-That is, our general ABC formula holds with equality at the skills where there is no bunching.
+As a result, the optimal tax condition (\ref{e:general_abceq}) in Theorem \ref{s:p_equality} applies with the convexity correction $\Delta M=0$ at the types where there is no bunching.

-\begin{proposition}{\textit{Multidimensional ABC without Bunching}.} If the indirect utility function is strongly convex for a worker $p$, then:
+\begin{corollary}{\textit{Multidimensional Optimal Tax Formula without Bunching}.} If the indirect utility function is strongly convex for a worker $p$, then: